 I enjoy helping my clients to have a healthy life.

-Q: When should someone see an acupuncturist?
+Q: When could someone see an acupuncturist?

-You don’t need wait till you feel sick to see acupuncturist, as the damage or ailment to your body may have started far before you feel it.
+Some think you don’t need wait till you feel sick to see acupuncturist, as the damage or ailment to your body may have started far before you feel it.
 Prevention always is better than cure and treating disease at the early stage always better than later.

 Q: How does acupuncture balance the flow of energy, or qi?